noahehall/theBookOfNoah/0current/aws/0microservices.md

 - reduces cost
 - standardize common tasks: e.g. security, error handling, logging

-#### serverless components (on aws)
+#### serverless components

 - compute: business logic without the server; code runs on demand and is trigger by events/periodically;
   - lambda is the primary compute option, but is limited by execution time, ram, and triggering events/messaging support
+    - be sure to set a reasonable lambda concurrency limit, e.g. when the lambda is hitting a DB, you dont want 100000 lambdas hitting a DB which would explode your managed DB costs
   - farget is the fallback option, whenever limitations of lambda is unnacceptable
 - storage: always S3, but choosing the appropriate S3 storage class is critical
-  - keeping the raw data around is crucial for replaying events
+  - keeping the raw data (as close to origin as possible) around is crucial for replaying events
+    - for complex/costly data transforms, save the intermediate steps as well
   - data partitioning is key, think hard about the bucket name when saving objects to s3 as they naming scheme you chose determines the paritioning of your data
     - generally you always want logic/naming/structure/year/month/day/minute/etc
 - data stores: relational, key-value, in-memory, document, graph, time series, ledger (blockchain)
-- API proxies: api gateway
+- API proxies: api gateways
 - application integration and orchestration
-  - SQS: for polling based messaging & FIFO queues
+  - SQS: for polling & FIFO queues
   - SNS: for pub-sub based messaging
+  - Kinesis: for ingesting and responding to streaming data
   - Step Functions: for coordination among lambda based services by defining state machine styled functions. i.e. workflow automation
 - analytics: kinesis for streaming data
 - developer tools; IDEs, CI, deployment tools, SDKs, and monitoring & logging tools